SVU Finally Reveals Fin's Apartment

 Twenty seasons in and Law & Order: SVU is still breaking new ground.
-In "Mea Culpa," the sixth episode of SVU directed by series star and executive producer Mariska Hargitay, viewers will see something they've only seen briefly before: Fin's apartment.
-Yes, after 20 seasons on the show, viewers will finally get a closer look at where Ice-T's character lives.
-Viewers saw his apartment once before in season 14.
+In "Mea Culpa," the sixth episode of SVU directed by series star and executive producer Mariska Hargitay, viewers will see something they've never seen before: Fin's apartment.
+Yes, after 20 seasons on the show, viewers will finally see where Ice-T's character lives.

 "I don't care," Ice told E!
 News when asked if we'd see Fin's home life in season 20.